ucd-library/pg-farm/README.md

 The [library user role](#create-libary_user-role) should be user to access the posgrest instance.

-# AWS S3 Backups
+# Backups

+Two different backups will be performed.
+The first will be a full snapshot of `/var/lib/postgres/data` capturing the entire state of the database.
+Because this might contain private (but still S2 level) data, a secondary backup will be generated using the `library_user` account.
+This `library_user` snapshot will be fully accessible to the public.

-AWS S3 backups will be created (nightly?).
-These backups are used by the aws cli.
-All pg containers have a /pg-stage mount point where database dumbs can be stored when backuping up/restoring the database.
+Backups will be created (nightly for streaming replicates?) by the `controller` container.
+All `controller` containers have a /pg-stage mount point where database dumbs can be stored when backuping up/restoring the database.

+## AWS S3 Backups

+AWS S3 will be used to store backups.
 A local .aws-credentials file will be mounted to /root/.aws/credentials provided the container access to the S3 bucket.

 Database backups will be stored in the S3 bucket defined the in [farms config.json](#farm-setup) file.
 Inside the bucket, backups will be stored in the folder with the same name as the farms cluster name.
-Each cluster folder will have two files: data.Fc and global.sql
+Each cluster folder will have two files: backup.zip and public.zip

-Example location: s3://pg-farm/my-project/data.Fc
+Example location: s3://pg-farm/my-project/backup.zip

-  - data.Fc
+  - backup.zip
-    - a ```pg_dump -F c``` dump of the postgres database containing all data which you wish to store in the pg-farm replicate.
+    - zip of all `/var/lib/postgres/data`
-  - global.sql
+  - public.zip
-    - a ```pg_dumpall --globals-only``` dump of the postgres database containing all user/roles to be stored in the pg-farm replicate.
-    - Note.  this file should contain the library_user role!
+    - dump from the `library_user` crawl

 ## AWS CLI key rotation